William Chamberlayne (soldier): Career

 Chamberlayne became a justice of the peace in New Kent County in 1789, and a member of St. Peter's parish vestry by 1792.

 New Kent voters elected him as one of their representatives in the Virginia House of Delegates in 1791 and re-elected Chamberlayne six times before he was defeated.
 They also elected him to a single term in 1801-1802.
 He gained influence in the legislature, in part due to his relative proximity to the state capitol, so during the final year of his re-elected terms, he was a member of five of the most influential standing committees, including of Claims, Courts of Justice, Privileges and Elections, Propositions and Grievances, and of Religion.

 In 1805 Chamberlayne won the first of four consecutive (but also part-time) four-year terms to the Virginia senate, where he represented a district consisting of Charles City, James City and New Kent Counties, all to the east of Henrico County.
 During the 1815-1816 and 1816-1817 sessions Chamberlayne was a member of the senate's only standing committee, that of Privileges and elections.

 By the early 19th century, Chamberlayne owned more than 2,000 acres of land in New Kent County, and in complicated transactions in 1810 he acquired a plantation in neighboring Henrico County from his father in law that contained more than 700 acres.
 Thus by 1817 he owned about 3,300 acres of land combined in New Kent and Henrico counties.
 According to the 1810 census, Chamberlayne owned 78 slaves in New Kent County, double the number of his neighbor Thomas Claiborne.
-However, the number of slaves he owned in Hnrico county is complicated by the similarities between his name and that of his cousin, William Byrd Chamberlayne, who represented Henrico County several times in the House of Delegates.The 1810 census mentions both men, with simple William Chmaberlayne owning 25 slaves in Henrico County.
+However, the number of slaves he owned in Henrico county is complicated by the similarities between his name and that of his cousin, William Byrd Chamberlayne, who represented Henrico County several times in the House of Delegates.
+The 1810 census mentions both men, with simple William Chamberlayne owning 25 slaves in Henrico County.
 In 1820, Chamberlayne owned 84 slaves in New Kent County, but only 22 members of his household were engaged in agriculture and the larger plantation in his vicinity was run by a steward for George Washington Parke Custis.
 In the last census of his lifetime, this Chamberlayne owned 74 slaves in New Kent County.
 Chamberlayne also owned a grist mill in New Kent county, as well as a commercial fishery in season.
 He also gambled with friends, bred fighting cocks, kept a stud stallion and in 1815 owned a four wheeled carriage.
 His orchard included more than 20 varieties of apples, as well as cherries and pears, and he distilled brandy and whiskey for sale using his farm's produce.

 Personal life

-Chamberlayne married Margaret Wilkinson in Henrico County, but few records of their family life survived, since New Kent County sent its official records to Richmond during the American Civil War, where they presumably burned during the conflaguration started by the Confederate Army as it left the state capital in the war's final days.
+Chamberlayne married Margaret Wilkinson in Henrico County, but few records of their family life survived, since New Kent County sent its official records to Richmond during the American Civil War, where they presumably burned during the conflagration started by the Confederate Army as it left the state capital in the war's final days.